auberginehill/get-windows-10-lock-screen-wallpapers/README.md

                 </p>
                 <p>
                     <li><code>./Get-Windows10LockScreenWallpapers.ps1 -Log -Audio -Open -ExcludePortrait -Force</code><br />
                     Runs the script and creates the default <code>-Output</code> folder, if it doesn't exist, since the <code>-Force</code> was used.
 Also, since the <code>-Force</code> was used, the File Manager will be opened at the default <code>-Output</code> folder regardless whether any new files were found or not.
 Uses one of the three available methods for retrieving the Windows Spotlight lock screen wallpapers and compares their SHA256 hash values against the hash values found in the default <code>-Output</code> folder to determine, whether any new files are present or not.
 Since the <code>-ExcludePortrait</code> parameter was used, the results are limited to the landscape wallpapers, and the vertical portrait pictures are excluded from the images to be processed further.
-If new landscape (horizontal) images were found, a log file creation/updating procedure is initiated, and a CSV-file (<code>spotlight_log.csv</code>) is created/updated at the default <code>-Output</code> folder after the new landscape wallpapers are copied to their default destination folder.
+If new landscape (horizontal) images were found, after the new landscape wallpapers are copied to their default destination, a log file creation/updating procedure is initiated, and a CSV-file (<code>spotlight_log.csv</code>) is created/updated at the default <code>-Output</code> folder.
 Furthermore, if new files were indeed found, an audible beep will occur.</li>
                 </p>
                 <p>
                     <li><code>./Get-Windows10LockScreenWallpapers <code>-Output</code> C:\Users\Dropbox\ <code>-Subfolder</code> dc01 -Include</code><br />